 Yes No N/A

-Buddhist x
+Buddhist х

-Christian x
+Christian х

-Hindu x
+Hindu х

-Humanist x
+Humanist х

-Jewish х
+Jewish ×

-Muslim Х
+Muslim х

-Sikh x
+Sikh х

-Other х
+Other x

-Please give details, consequences of the differential impact, and provide supporti ng evidence, if f any.
+Please give details/consequences of the differential impact, and provide supporting evidence, if any.

 The senior staff in a school would be best placed to manage diversity in terms of belief. (e.g. provision of a space for prayer).